 Wildlife on the land is abundant and includes, white-tailed deer, turkeys, armadillos, bobcats, raccoons, grey-foxes, coyotes, and eastern cottontails.
 Numerous bird species are also incredibly abundant and include, red-shouldered hawks, several resident barred owls, pileated woodpeckers, and numerous other species.
 We are also lucky to have a very diverse number of native edible and medical plants including, turk’s cap, chili pequin, prickly pear, pecan, mesquite, wood sorrel, sugarberry, dewberry, cucumber plant, toothache tree, wafer ash, pokeweed and more.

 We have many cool teaching and camping locations on the land including 4 outdoor fire pits.
-Other facilities on campus include indoor bathrooms with attached showers, an open-air outdoor classroom, our school office, and a 16-foot Earth Bag roundhouse that is currently under construction.
+Other facilities on campus include indoor bathrooms with attached showers, two open-air outdoor classrooms, our school office, and a 16-foot Earth Bag roundhouse that is currently under construction.

 Earth Native Wilderness School